Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 The rest of the article solves these three tensions in order.

-When a GPU processes a batch of requests, it loads the model weights once and reuses them for every request in the batch.
+When a GPU processes a batch, one serving step applies the resident model weights across multiple requests.
 The simplest approach is static batching: collect eight requests, run them together, and wait until every single one finishes before starting a new batch.
 This is easy to implement but wasteful.
-If Merchant A's tracking query generates only 10 output tokens while Merchant B's returns analysis generates 500 tokens, the GPU sits idle for Merchant A while Merchant B finishes the remaining 490 tokens.
+If Tenant A's API-reference answer generates only 10 output tokens while Tenant B's incident retrospective generates 500 tokens, the GPU slot sits idle for Tenant A while Tenant B finishes the remaining 490 tokens.

 Continuous batching (also called in-flight batching, described in the Orca paper[2]) replaces completed requests with queued work at iteration boundaries.
-When Merchant A reaches its EOS (End of Sequence) token, the scheduler can admit another request without waiting for Merchant B to finish.
+When Tenant A reaches its EOS (End of Sequence) token, the scheduler can admit another request without waiting for Tenant B to finish.

 The throughput gain depends on prompt lengths, decode lengths, admission policy, and scheduler overhead.
 The useful principle is that a finished request need not occupy a decode slot.

 In a multi-tenant environment, the scheduler also has to respect priority and fairness.
-A high-tier merchant may have a tighter latency objective.
+A high-tier tenant may have tighter latency SLOs.
 A tenant-aware continuous batcher therefore balances throughput (packing as many tokens as possible) against measured latency objectives for prioritized tenants.
-We will see how it does that in the rate-limiting and preemption sections below.
+The rate-limiting and preemption sections below show how that works.

 This miniature schedule keeps a long request active while replacing a completed short request: